alaahmet/eth-stuff/README.md

-# java implementations mostly for eprog
+# java implementations for eprog and a&d